 Toyota Racing Development (TRD) wheels are masterpieces in terms of design and functionality.
+We talk about them a lot.
 Many would consider neglecting your TRD alloy wheels borderline sacrilegious.

 - Clean your alloy wheels properly

 - Go over a few ways to restore your wheels if they’re scratched up.

 Cleaning Your TRD Wheels

 Whether you’re routinely cleaning your wheels or you’re prepping it for a repair job, this list of steps is for you.
 Here’s how you can clean your alloy wheels in the safest and most efficient way possible:

 - Rinse the wheels with a hose.
 The stronger the water pressure, the better.